Ventus218/SAP-assignment-03/README.md

 This is a generic implementation of the CQRS and ES patterns.

 #### Event sourcing
-Basically every entity that wants to be even sourced should implement the Entity interface that just requires to expose an entity identifier.
+Basically every entity that wants to be event sourced should implement the Entity interface that just requires to expose an entity identifier.

 All the commands that can be applied to an entity must implement the Command interface which requires:
 - an *id* which uniquely identifies the command
-- an *entityId* which uniquely identifies the command
+- an *entityId* which uniquely identifies the entity
-- an optional timestamp which must be set when to the time the command was persisted
+- an optional timestamp which must be set to the time the command was persisted
 - and should provide an *apply* method which applies the command to an collection of entities and returns an updated collection or an error.
 - subclasses of Command should also provide an Environment which is a datatype that can hold any necessary data to perform the application of a command.
 (For example when applying a command which should create a ride it should also be able to access data about ebikes and users).